Spring Cleanup – History

 In 1986 the P.U.S.H. committee was dissolved and the Cleanup effort sponsorship was replaced with the Springfield Downtown Association and Sanipac.
 City workers and Neighborhood Watch volunteers continued to fill Sanipac drop boxes with yard debris and refuse for landfill disposal.

 In 1988 the City of Springfield took the lead in this event and called it “Spruce-Up Springfield.”
-City officials were excited to advertise an opportunity for local residents to get rid of unwanted yard debris for free.
-The idea was to reduce nuisance code violations by allowing residents to clean up their yards and dispose of this debris in one convenient location free of charge.
+City officials were excited to advertise an opportunity for residents to get rid of unwanted yard debris for free.
+The idea was to reduce nuisance code violations by allowing residents to clean up their yards and dispose of this debris in one convenient location, free of charge.
 Citizens brought their yard debris to the city parking lot on B St. where City Maintenance staff unloaded vehicles, chipped brush, and loaded up Sanipac drop boxes.

 As the popularity of the event grew, the B St. parking lot and a handful of maintenance workers were no longer adequate to handle such a large influx of participation.
+In 1993 the event was renamed Spring Cleanup and moved to the Booth Kelly site.

 “Spring Cleanup becomes a recycling event!”